openstack/ovn-bgp-agent/doc/source/contributor/agent_deployment.rst

   needs to be running on the networker nodes.
-In OpenStack, with OVN networking, the N/S traffic to the tenant VMs (without FIPs) needs to go through the networking nodes, more specifically the one hosting the chassisredirect OVN port (cr-lrp), connecting the provider network to the OVN virtual router.
+In OpenStack, with OVN networking, the N/S traffic to the tenant VMs (without FIPs) needs to go through the networking nodes, more specifically the one hosting the Distributed Gateway Port (chassisredirect OVN port (cr-lrp)), connecting the provider network to the OVN virtual router.
   Hence, the VM IPs are advertised through BGP in that node, and from there it follows the normal path to the OpenStack compute node where the VM is located — through the tunnel.

 - Similarly, for OVN load balancer the IPs are exposed on the networker node.
   In this case the ARP request for the VIP is replied by the OVN router